-A 'Supreme' Fight For America Begins Now
+A Supreme Fight For America Begins Now

 "We're going to have to see what happens, you know, but I've been complaining very strongly about the ballots," Trump said, repeating his unfounded claim of widespread voter fraud.
 "The ballots are a disaster."

-Responding to a follow-up question about it, Trump added, "Get rid of the ballots, and you'll have a very peaceful — there won't be a transfer, frankly.
+Responding to a follow-up question, Trump added, "Get rid of the ballots, and you'll have a very peaceful — there won't be a transfer, frankly.
 There will be a continuation."

 When Democratic presidential nominee Joe Biden was asked about Trump's remarks, Biden asked facetiously, "What country are we in?
 Look, he says the most irrational things.
 I don't know what to say."
-Biden said in a later interview that Trump's comments were a "distraction" and that at the end of the day, if Trump loses, "He'll leave."
+Biden said in a later interview that Trump's comments were a "distraction" and that at the end of the day, if Trump loses, "he'll leave."

 The White House tried to walk back Trump's comments, but on Thursday, Trump again questioned the legitimacy of the election because of mail-in ballots.